pubsgit/AutomationUI_ServiceNSW/README.md

 This Project is Complete Maven Suite with all the required binaries and drivers packed into so no need to download any files or binaries.

-All the path settings have been taken care of.
+All the path settings have been taken care.

 Page Object are used to modify elements in their respective pages.

 You can choose to run Automation tests against

     local browsers [ Chrome or Firefox or IE Edge ] selenium grid  [Provide the IP address of HUB ] headless [Headless Chrome browser]

 All the Test Data required is in the /src/main/java/resources.

 Maven .pom files has all the required dependies that would be downloaded( from mvn repository) once the project is opened in Eclipse.